PhatangareRahulOffice/angular-interview-Question-Answers/README.md

 2. ### What are the key features of Angular? key features of Angular include two-way data binding, dependency injection, modularity, templates ,directives, components, and a poweful CLI for scaffolding and managing

-3. ### Command for Create new project , component ,service?
+3. ### Command for Create new project

    1. Create a New Angular Project
         ```javascript